 Longterm Smile Competition

 The Longterm Smile Competition is aimed at tertiary and postgraduate students and encourages the creation of innovations with market value by providing entrepreneurial guidance and a mechanism for innovation teams, industry, and academia to cooperate.
-Since its founding, the competition has hosted over 1,768 teams and become the collegiate entrepreneurship competition in Taiwan that offers the biggest prize, with four to six teams chosen for a venture capital opportunity.
-When signups closed in January 2017, a total of 673 people in 120 teams had registered, 10.6% up on five years ago.
-It is our hope that through this competition, we will be able to foster continued strengthening in industry-academia partnerships in innovation, while also boosting R&D capabilities and changing the world.
+Since its founding, the competition has hosted over 1,768 teams and become the collegiate entrepreneurship competition in Taiwan that offers the biggest prize.
+At the end of the competition, 4 to 6 teams are selected to be matched with venture capital.
+As of January 2018, a total of 132 teams numbering a total of 773 participants had

 BeingLife Creativity Competition